China Dream Trip 2014: UPDATED - 60 PHOTOS

 back to top

-Note: Low cost travel insurance is made available to all trip members.
-(Last year it cost average $150.- 200. depending on your age & trip length).
+Note: Low cost travel insurance is made available to all trip members to cover cancellation costs.
+Last trip it cost average $150.- 200. depending on your age & trip length, amount of coverage you request.
 You are strongly urged to obtain it.
-If you do NOT obtain it, you must sign a legal release.
+If you do NOT obtain it, you must sign a legal waiver.

 If SARS or some other bird-flu virus should it break out before the trip date, I personally believe the trip will still happen.
 Two reasons.